markuslohn/tiddlywiki/README.md

 * [Apache Commons Virtual File System](https://commons.apache.org/proper/commons-vfs/): Used to walk trough the file system.
 * [Apache Freemarker](http://freemarker.org): A template engine used to generate the TiddlyWiki file.
+* [Apache Tika](http://tika.apache.org): A library to parse and retrieve document contents and meta data.
+Extented with a YAML Front Matter Parser

 The project contains the following modules